 One of the mysteries of the English language finally explained.

-Used to emphasize great size or degree.‘we are in a devil of a mess here’
+Used to emphasize great size or degree.‘photographic equipment costs a devil of a lot’

 - ‘We are sure that such things must exist, but have a devil of a time pinning them down - as detailed rules, they are not generally understood at all.’

 - ‘President Theodore Roosevelt, in a private brief interview, had confided that "affairs are in a devil of a mess."’

 - ‘Working out the ‘bugs’ in this plan is going to be a devil of a headache.’